The Ultimate Tax Guide for Students: Tips, Tricks, & Helpful Info

 5. Familiarize Yourself with Tax-Exempt Income

 Learn about possible tax repercussions of stipends, fellowships, grants, and scholarships.
 It’ll allow you to save money from tax-exempted programs to pay for tuition or cover your other expenses.
-If you want to maximize your tax-exempt income, ask your university to eliminate the requirement that your stipend be used for room and board.
+If you want to maximize your tax-free income, ask your university to eliminate the requirement that your stipend be used for room and board.

 6. Keep Records of School Expenses